case study:

 challenge

-As the syndemic of COVID-19 and increased racism unfolded in late 2019, the University of Washington’s School of Public Health faced overwhelming stress and burnout among staff and students, particularly those from historically marginalized + Black, Brown, Indigenous, and People of Color (BIPOC) communities.
+As the challenges of COVID-19 and social upheaval intensified in late 2019, the University of Washington’s School of Public Health experienced significant stress and burnout among its staff and students, especially those from historically underserved communities, including Black, Brown, Indigenous, and other People of Color.

-These individuals were experiencing ‘Racial Battle Fatigue”, heightened anxiety, emotional exhaustion, and disconnection, which impacted their ability to engage fully in academic and professional settings.
-The institution needed a comprehensive, culturally-attuned approach to support their community’s well-being and build a more inclusive and supportive environment.
+These individuals experienced heightened anxiety, emotional exhaustion, and disconnection, affecting their capacity to fully participate in academic and professional settings.
+The institution recognized the need for a comprehensive, healing-centered responsive approach to support community well-being and foster a more welcoming, supportive environment.

 Solution

-Attemla Consulting introduced Somatic Wellness & Anti-Racist Practices™ (SWAP) our proprietary framework to foster collective healing and build sustainable support systems rooted in health equity.
+Attemla Consulting introduced our healing-centered proprietary framework designed to foster collective healing and create sustainable support systems grounded in health access and community well-being.

-• Wellness Workshops & Check-Ins: Facilitated workshops on breathwork, mindfulness, and somatic practices to help participants manage stress, release tension, and reconnect with their bodies.
+Wellness Workshops & Check-Ins: Led sessions focused on breathwork, mindfulness, and somatic practices to help participants manage stress, release tension, and reconnect with their physical and mental well-being.

-• Over the course of 4.5 years, Attemla Consulting’s health equity-rooted approach provided transformative support to the University of Washington’s School of Public Health and the Department of Environmental Medicine and Public Health at Mount Sinai.
-Through our proprietary Somatic Wellness & Anti-Racist Practices™ (SWAP) framework, we became the catalyst for merging these two prestigious institutions.
-This collaboration first took shape at the 2022 NIEHS Environmental Health Sciences (EHS) Core Centers meeting in New York City, the first in-person meeting since 2019, where we facilitated workshops that laid the groundwork for a unified approach to health equity and community well-being.
-Our framework enabled both universities to develop shared practices that addressed burnout and systemic inequities, ultimately leading to a cohesive, cross-institutional partnership.
+Over the course of 4.5 years, Attemla Consulting’s health-focused approach provided transformative support to the University of Washington’s School of Public Health and the Department of Environmental Medicine and Public Health at Mount Sinai.
+Through our healing-centered proprietary framework, we served as a key catalyst in bringing these two prestigious institutions together.
+This collaboration began at the 2022 NIEHS Environmental Health Sciences (EHS) Core Centers meeting in New York City—the first in-person meeting since 2019—where we facilitated workshops that laid the foundation for a unified approach to community health and well-being.
+Our framework empowered both universities to develop collaborative practices to address burnout and systemic challenges, resulting in a cohesive, cross-institutional partnership.

-• Attemla Consulting’s work set a new standard for cross-institutional collaboration by bridging two of the nation’s leading public health universities.
-Our framework provided a structured, healing-centered response to the ongoing syndemic of COVID-19 and systemic racism.
-By prioritizing culturally-attuned practices, we created spaces for collective care, mutual support, and innovative strategies to promote racial equity.
-The merger of these two institutions highlighted the power of unified efforts in addressing the needs of BIPOC staff and students during uncertain times, making health equity a central pillar in their organizational cultures.
+Attemla Consulting set a new benchmark for collaborative efforts across two of the nation’s leading public health universities.
+Our framework offered a structured, healing-centered approach to addressing the intersecting challenges of COVID-19 and deeply ingrained societal issues.
+By emphasizing culturally relevant practices, we established spaces for collective support, shared well-being, and creative strategies that advance fairness and opportunity for all.
+The partnership between these institutions showcased the strength of unified efforts in supporting BIPOC staff and students through turbulent times, placing health and community care at the heart of their organizational practices.

-• As the infrastructure behind this groundbreaking partnership, Attemla Consulting’s SWAP framework helped the University of Washington and Mount Sinai transform their organizational cultures, reduce burnout, and strengthen their commitment to health equity.
-By fostering intentional pauses and integrating anti-racist strategies, we enabled both institutions to build sustainable support systems and mutual aid networks.
-This collaboration positioned both universities as leaders in health equity and well-being, demonstrating that investing in culturally-attuned practices leads to stronger engagement, reduced turnover, and a lasting impact on community health and organizational stability.
+As the driving force behind this innovative partnership, Attemla Consulting’s proprietary healing-centered framework supported the University of Washington and Mount Sinai in transforming their organizational cultures, alleviating burnout, and deepening their commitment to fair health practices.
+By encouraging intentional pauses and embedding culturally responsive strategies, we enabled both institutions to build lasting support systems and networks of mutual aid.
+This collaboration positioned both universities as pioneers in health-focused, community-oriented practices, illustrating that investing in culturally-aligned approaches fosters stronger engagement, reduces turnover, and makes a meaningful, lasting impact on community health and organizational stability.